 The CapWize Simulation Model

-This, is the most effective way to attempt to find inefficiency’s in the lines and to make intelligent sports picks vs relying heavying on ATS and O/U historical trends which are great at showing correlation but not the best at predicting the outcomes of future game.
+This is the most effective way to attempt to find inefficiencies in the lines and to make intelligent sports picks vs relying heavily on ATS and O/U historical trends which are great at showing correlation but not the best at predicting the outcomes of future games.

 Across the million simulations, the average (median) score we saw was 31-19 in favor of the Chiefs.
 The model has the Chiefs covering the spread in 57.8% of simulations and the game going under in 61.9% of simulations.

 An important thing to note is that this does NOT mean that the Chiefs actually have a 57.8% chance of covering the spread or that there is a 61.9% chance of the game going under.
 In backtesting, bets in these ranges hit at 52%, which is right about break-even when you take the vig into account.
 That being said, we have identified many model outcomes that are historically both profitable and abundant.